 The Chefs sent me home with a reading assignment, the Wikipedia page on Escolar.
 Horrified as soon as I read it, I began forwarding the Wikipedia page to my friends.
 Escolar's wax ester content can cause keriorrhea, "similar to diarrhea."
 The fish is being falsely labeled in the United States as "White Tuna" or "Butterfish" while Japan and Italy have banned its consumption.
 Another website says South Korea has banned it as well.
 Hong Kong, too, has recommended it not be used for catering.
 See http://en.wikipedia.org/wiki/Escolar to read the entire article.

 Fortified with this new information, I returned to my favorite sushi restaurants in Park City and even to my favorite fish purveyor in Salt Lake.
 Each one was still selling Escolar.
 I asked the wait staff at one restaurant why they served it, and they said because people were asking for it.
 The waitress acknowledged it wasn't good to eat, but was told it was still on the menu because of customer demand.
-The sushi chef at the same restaurant then played dumb, and said their Escolar came from Hawaii or other waters, making it totally different from anything I may have read about.

 While I too loved the buttery texture of Escolar, and used to seek out "White Tuna" at every sushi dinner, it upsets me that so many people responsible for the food we eat would be able to serve a product like this without any disclosure or concern.
 Some took me aside and said at the cheap price they could buy it at, Escolar was the only way to make money.